 JAQUE, Panama -- Iver Valencia goes out at dusk each evening during nesting season with a group of lantern-wielding villagers to walk a stretch of Panamanian beach.
-Their mission: to find nests where endangered Kemp's ridley sea turtles lay their eggs and take them to a hatchery safe from predators.
+Their mission: to find nests where olive ridley sea turtles lay their eggs and take them to a hatchery safe from predators.

 On a recent night, Valencia and the others in the remote province of Darien in southeast Panama found five nests with dozens of eggs.